Brachial Plexus Surgery

 Often surgery is not necessary.
 Many injuries recover by themselves, and compression syndromes frequently respond to physiotherapy.
 The decision to operate or not is a joint one based on your wishes and the treatments that you have had or not had previously.
 Anthony will give you all treatment options and the pros and cons of each.
 All of the potential risks of surgery will be discussed and you will have the opportunity to ask as many questions as you wish.

-Depending on where the lesion to the brachial plexus is, the timing of the surgery (is it soon after the initial problem occurred or is it now many months down the line?) and the severity of the problem, the surgery can involve one or more incisions.
+Depending on where the lesion is, the timing of the surgery (is it soon after the initial problem occurred or is it now many months down the line?) and the severity of the problem, the surgery can involve one or more incisions.

 The initial incision is usually either at the base of the neck or just in front of the shoulder.
 Depending on what the problem is further incisions may be necessary.
 Anthony will go through all the possibilities with you regarding potential incisions during your consultation.